tokio-rs/axum/axum/src/docs/error_handling.md

 axum.

-Instead of a direct `StatusCode`, it makes sense to use intermediate error type that can ultimately be converted to `Reponse`.
+Instead of a direct `StatusCode`, it makes sense to use intermediate error type that can ultimately be converted to `Response`.
 This allows using `?` operator in handlers.
 See those examples:

 * [`anyhow-error-response`][anyhow] for generic boxed errors